'Can you massage me directly': Hapless scammers claiming to be Tom Jones target concertgoers

 Tee wasn’t anywhere near the front, so her chances of flinging the garments at Sir Tom were slim.

 But from out of the darkness came a shining Welsh light of hope.
-Catherine Watts, who was in the VIP section near the front, offered her husband’s VIP pass to do the deed.
+Charlotte Watts, who was in the VIP section near the front, offered her husband’s VIP pass to do the deed.

 “No one got in any trouble, and everyone was willing to help get the undies on stage.
 It was like the parting of the ocean, and people just let us through,” Tee explained.